frictionlessdata/frictionless-prototype-py/docs/target/transforming-data/README.md

 ## Transform Options

-For now, the `transorm` function accept only the `source` option which can be a pipeline descriptor or a resource descriptor (not implemented yet).
+For now, the `transorm` function accepts only the `source` option which can be a pipeline descriptor or a resource descriptor (not implemented yet).

 **Package**

-The `transform_package` functions doesn't accept any additional arguments.
+The `transform_package` functions don't accept any additional arguments.

 **Resource**

-The `transform_resource` functions doesn't accept any additional arguments.
+The `transform_resource` functions don't accept any additional arguments.

 ## Using Table